tagtag

 Company Vehicle Accidents

-A train yard is filled with vehicles besides train cars, such as forklifts used for moving cargo, and specialized vehicles for handling and lifting containers.
-A number of factors can lead to accidents and injuries, such as a forklift carrying an oversized, unbalanced load, a defect with the vehicle used, or material left in the path of moving vehicles.
+A train yard is filled with vehicles besides train cars, such as forklifts for moving cargo and specialized vehicles for handling and lifting containers.
+Several factors can lead to accidents and injuries, such as a forklift carrying an oversized, unbalanced load, a defect with the vehicle used, or material left in the path of moving vehicles.

 Electrical Accidents